kwurst/CS-348/Syllabus.md

 ## Attendance and Participation
 * For class sessions with a specific lab assignment, you are expected to work on the assigned laboratory material within your group.
 Every member of the group is expected to contribute.
 The group is expected to complete the lab assignment or make substantial progress toward the completion of the lab assignment.
 If you complete the assigned material before the end of class you must show the instructor before leaving.
 * For class sessions with no specific lab assignment, you are expected to be paying attention, participating in the class discussion, and asking questions.
-* Arriving late and leaving early (unless you have finished and shown your work to the instructor) will result in your work being considered "Not Acceptable" for that lab session.
+* Arriving late and leaving early (unless you have finished and shown your work to the instructor) will result in your work being considered "Does Not Yet Meet Specification" for that lab session.
-* Working on things that are not part of the work for this class during class time will result in your work being considered "Not Acceptable" for that lab session.
+* Working on things that are not part of the work for this class during class time will result in your work being considered "Does Not Yet Meet Specification" for that lab session.

 ## Assignments
 The assignments will give you a chance to apply the material to larger tasks.
 The assignments will vary in what you will be asked to do - programming projects, written assignments, analysis, etc.

 ### Base Assignment
-Every assignment will have a *base assignment* portion that must be completed for the assignment to be considered "Acceptable".
+Every assignment will have a *base assignment* portion that must be completed for the assignment to be considered "Meets Specification".
 This will generally involve developing tests, determining suitable test inputs, and/or determining suitable test paths.

-* Anyone working to earn a grade of C or higher must submit "Acceptable" work for **all** Base Assignments.
+* Anyone working to earn a grade of C or higher must submit "Meets Specification" work for **all** Base Assignments.
-*  Anyone working to earn a grade of D or higher must submit "Acceptable" work for **all but one** of the Base Assignments.
+* Anyone working to earn a grade of D or higher must submit "Meets Specification" work for **all but one** of the Base Assignments.

-*A more complete specification for an "Acceptable" (passing) Base Assignment will be given during with each assignment.*
+*A more complete specification for an "Meets Specification" (passing) Base Assignment will be given during with each assignment.*

 ### Intermediate "Add-On"
 Each assignment will also have an *Intermediate Add-On* portion can be completed for anyone working for a course grade of C or higher.
 This will involve more detailed analysis of the developed model, design, architecture, or code.

 * Differing numbers of Intermediate "Add-Ons" are required for different passing grades of C or higher.
 See the table under *Course Grade Determination*.

-*A more complete specification for "Acceptable" (passing) Intermediate "Add-Ons" will be given during with each assignment.*
+*A more complete specification for "Meets Specification" (passing) Intermediate "Add-Ons" will be given during with each assignment.*

 ### Advanced "Add-On"
 Each assignment will also have an *Advanced Add-On* portion can be completed for anyone working for a course grade of B or higher.
 This will involve even more detailed analysis of the developed model, design, architecture, or code.

 * Differing numbers of Advanced "Add-Ons" are required for different passing grades of B or higher.
 See the table under *Course Grade Determination*.

-*A more complete specification for "Acceptable" (passing) Advanced "Add-Ons" will be given during with each assignment.*
+*A more complete specification for "Meets Specification" (passing) Advanced "Add-Ons" will be given during with each assignment.*

 ## Exams